|

 The template of the inner vase profile was then used to turn a large foam and synthetic clay volume representing the internal, empty space of the ancient vessel.
 The synthetic clay was covered with a plaster-like paste, forming the inner surface of the reproduced vase.

-The facsimile of the vase form in progress on a turntable in the Antiquities Conservation studios at the Getty Villa
+black and white photograph of the krater's fragments facsimile clay and plaster form of the krater on a turntable in the Antiquities Conservation studios at the Getty Villa

 Next, the template of the outer profile was attached to the turntable, and synthetic resin was applied over the inner layer.
 The circular platform was again rotated, this time to form the walls of the vessel.